Due to covid we are only operating online - no warehouse sales

-Brookfield Beehives was established with the aim of bringing quality affordable beekeeping equipment to Australian apiarists.
+Brookfield Beehives was established with the aim of bringing quality affordable beekeeping equipment and supplies to Australian beekeepers.
 We stock a range of single, double & triple beehives, a range of manual extractors plus an extensive range of tools and supplies to help you get the job done.
 Whether you're an established apiarist or a part time hobbyist we are committed to providing a large range of competitively priced high quality products that can assist you in this environmentally valuable pastime.

-With 1 mouthful in every 3 depending on bees and their powers of pollination, Beekeeping has become a very popular hobby over the past decade in Australia, it can be extremely gratifing watching bees at work and knowing you're beehive is a critical link in our food production.
+With 1 mouthful in every 3 depending on bees and their powers of pollination, Beekeeping has become a very popular hobby over the past decade in Australia, it can be extremely gratifying watching bees at work and knowing you're beehive is a critical link in our food production.
 People living in both the city and regional areas are taking a keen interest in beekeeping and are establishing hives in all sorts of different environments.
 Setting up and operating a hive is extremely relaxing and is a great way to get in touch with nature.
 It gives you the opportunity to spend time outdoors on your property and produce honey for your own use in cooking and food preparation and potentially for sale.

 Brookfield Beehives is located in Sydney Australia however we are purely an online store with no physical shop.
 We deliver our products via Australia Post and a number of courier services.
 It is possible for you to collect your items from our warehouse however this is strictly by appointment.

 If you are currently keeping hives or you are looking to establish a new hive then why not check out the products that Brookfield have to offer.